Lightning Fill In The Blanks

 (LAUGHTER)

-KURTIS: Five right.
-Ten more points, and a total of 11, now, she's in the lead.
+I’ANSON: Mo got six right for 12 more points, a total of 15.
+And now Mo is in the lead.

 (APPLAUSE)